 ‘Away from The Meadows I enjoy spending time with my family and friends.
 I enjoy being outside, walking, running, kayaking, cycling and paddle boarding.
 I also love to read.’

-Deputy Manager and Early Years Lead
+Deputy Manager, Early Years Lead and Designated Safeguarding Lead

 Tamsin lives in Long Hanborough and has 2 children at school.
 As a family they enjoy the outdoors, camping and walking their dog.
 Tamsin is a qualified primary school teacher (BA QTS Hons) and has 14 years experience working in 3 different schools.
 She began working at Long Hanborough Playgroup in September 2017 as Deputy Manager.
 ‘I always wanted to work in early years and a job in the village seemed to fit around family life.’

 Tamsin has recently completed some valuable training: